CentaurusInfra/fornax-serverless/doc/get_start.md

 Install latest version from <https://github.com/CentaurusInfra/fornax-serverless/releases>, start it as

 # 2. Install Node Agent
-Node Agent is installed on every host which run containers, install below dependencies and configure hosts accordingly
+Node Agent is installed on every host which run containers, it need Containerd and CNI as depenency, install and configure hosts accordingly

 ## 2.1 Install containerd/cni/runc